emecdelam/C_safe_pointers/README.md

 How does it make it safer?

-The main goal is not avoid having forgotten non freed pointers that were allocated, it helps that by storing every pointer in a list and at the end of a program freeing everypointer in that list.
+The main goal is not avoid having forgotten non freed pointers that were allocated, it helps that by storing every pointer in a list and at the end of a program freeing every pointer in that list.

 An example of output for two lists, one with all freed pointers and the other with two unfreed pointers